 OUR ADVERSARY, THE DEVIL, IS A MASTER OF DECEIT.
 He has found some very creative ways to persuade us to move toward him rather than toward God.
 He knows that what we want is joy, and he shrewdly tempts us to seek it on his terms.
 His argument runs something like this: “I’m not asking you to desire anything different; I’m just showing you a better way to get what you desire.”
 But that is a lie.
-He knows it, and we know it too, as soon as we take the bait.
+He knows it, and as soon as we take the bait, we know it too.
 The path he offers is not simply a better path to the same destination; it’s a different destination altogether.
 The devil is asking us, in the most ultimate sense, to switch goals.

 We need to see sin for what it is: a worshiping of the wrong god.
 Sin — any sin — is a denial of God.
 Samuel summed it up starkly when he said to Saul, “Rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry” (1 Samuel 15:23).
 Not many of us would want to be known as idolaters, but that’s what it comes down to when, at the devil’s suggestion, we exchange God, our hearts’ true desire, for anything else at all.

 “The whole effort — the object — of temptation is to induce us to substitute something else for God.
 To obscure God” (R. H. Stewart).